img-mapper/react-img-mapper/README.md

 Then open [`localhost:3000`](http://localhost:3000) in a browser.

+If you want to change something and want to make a compiled file, you just need to run `npx webpack`

 ## Usage

 Import the component as you normally do, and add it wherever you like in your JSX views as below: